 The biggest difference in feeding them is that you can buy commercial chick starter.
 Just about any feed store is going to carry it, especially during the spring and summer.

 Baby quail are a little more work.
-We use game feeder, also called turkey starter for our quail.
+We use game feed, also called turkey starter for our quail.
 For our baby quail we simply throw some feed in a bender to make it smaller.
-We do this for a few weeks, until they are about 4 weeks or large enough to not chock on it not being grind up.
+We do this for a few weeks until they are about 4 weeks or large enough to not chock on it not being ground up.

 While there isn’t much of a difference in brooder temperatures between them.
 Quail start at a temperature of about 90°F whereas chicks start at 95°F. Both drop by about 5°F a week, but quail are ale to be brooder lamp free after about 3 weeks as they are feathered out.

 More on Raising Quail

 Ashley is a stay-at-home homeschooling mom, turned homesteader, living in Canada.
 I have been homeschooling for years and love it.
 Now my children and I get to learn about and help others homeschool and be able to provide for their families and teach our children about where their food comes from.